Naagar/Fine_Grained_Classification-FGC-/README.md

 ## Project report

-Click [here](https://www.overleaf.com/read/hybjpqspktym) or download the pdf (Fine Grained Classification Project Report.pdf) above
+Click [here](https://www.overleaf.com/read/hybjpqspktym) or download the pdf (Fine-Grained Classification Project Report.pdf) above

 ## Dataset
-To download dataset follow the instructions [here]().
-A nice script that simplifies downloading and extracting can be found here:
+To download a dataset, follow the instructions [here]().
+An excellent script that simplifies downloading and extracting can be found here:

   The dataset comprises images from the nut snacks category.
-Several aspects that makes recognition of this category particularly interesting are:
+Several aspects that make recognition of this category exciting are:

-      Distribution of samples per class is highly skewed More often than not, the discerning feature is either localized text or dimensions of the object Conditions under which the photo was captured may not always be optimal Occlusion by other objects and promotional signs.
+      The distribution of samples per class is highly skewed More often than not, the discerning feature is either localized text or dimensions of the object Conditions under which the photo was captured may not always be optimal Occlusion by other objects and promotional signs.